 1 teaspoon light agave nectar

-5 ounces almond milk
+5 ounces nut milk (almond or cashew recommended)

 How To:

-3. Sauté the garlic in olive oil until soft and golden.
+- Sauté the garlic in olive oil until soft and golden.

-4. Add all ingredients — except the almond milk — to the bowl of the food processor and process until crumbly.
+Remove from heat and allow to cool briefly. - Add all ingredients — except the nut milk — to the bowl of the food processor and process until crumbly.

-Remove the food processor cover, scrape down the sides of the bowl, then replace the cover.
+Remove the food processor cover, scrape down the sides of the bowl, then replace the cover. - With the food processor running, stream in the nut milk.
+Process until the mixture is smooth and creamy (3–5 minutes).

 You might need to stop the food processor and scrape down the inside of the bowl again to ensure that all ingredients have been processed smoothly.

-6. Taste the dip and adjust the seasoning to your taste, if necessary.
+Mmmm, smooth ‘n creamy cashew dip! - Taste the dip and adjust the seasoning to your taste, if necessary.

-7. Chill dip in the refrigerator for 30 – 60 minutes before serving.
+- Chill dip in the refrigerator for 30–60 minutes before serving.

-8. Serve with corn chips, crackers, or crudités.
+- Serve with corn chips, crackers, or crudités.

-Want to upgrade your party snacks?
+Cashew-Adobo Dip and blue corn chips Want to upgrade your party snacks?
 Spread this dip on a rice cracker, top with a slice of garden-ripe tomato (I used Indigo-Apple tomatoes from my garden), finish with a small dollop of the cashew dip, and top with fresh parsley or chives.

-9. Store leftover dip in a covered container in the refrigerator for up to 10 days.
+Upgrade your party snacks: quick, easy, and delicious! - Store leftover dip in a covered container in the refrigerator for up to 6 days.